- Cape Breton Transit Route 13 drops at Wentworth Park at 5:05pm and 6:05pm & picks up at Cottage Rd at 8:20pm

 - Accessible washrooms are available on site.

 - Festival staff will assist with any accessibility needs.
-We’ll be the ones with the blue Makin’ Waves t-shirts!
+We’ll be the ones with the Makin’ Waves t-shirts!

 - Contact us by June 22nd with any special accessibility requests.